 The plastic entering our oceans is affecting our wildlife, environment and the future of our planet.
 One of the biggest issues is microplastics.
 Which mainly come from larger pieces of waste that have been broken down by the ocean.
 And are found in clothing, house paints, cosmetic products and much more.

 Furthermore, microplastics destroy and change the ecosystems we need to survive.
 They affect the brains of sea creatures and lower their fertility and growth rates.
 Fish inhaling and digesting microplastics end up on our plates.
-Microplastics are entering our bodies too.
-They are everywhere.

 A heartbreaking discovery